A frilled lizard is a reptile

 They have a neck frill which they show when they want to look scary

 The frilled-neck lizard is found mainly in the northern regions of Australia and southern New Guinea.

-Frilled-neck lizards live in forests.
+Frilled-neck lizards live in dry forests and woodland.
 It is an arboreal lizard, which means it spends most of its time in the trees.
 They can move easily between branches.
 The trees are a safe place because the trees provide camouflage to hide the lizard.
-The lizards brown, gray and patchy coloured skin is hard to see against the bark of trees.
+The lizards have brown, grey and patchy coloured skin that is hard to see against the bark of trees.
 Male lizards are more brightly coloured than female lizards.

-The frilled lizard comes onto the ground to search of food, or to fight other frilled lizards that come into its territory.
+The frilled lizard comes onto the ground to search for food, or to fight other frilled lizards that come into its territory.

 They eat insects, especially butterflies and moths, beetles and small mice.
 Other small lizards are also hunted and eaten.

 Frilled lizards generally live alone, and are territorial.
 To escape an enemy, a frilled lizard can move very fast on its two hind legs.
 When it is frightened, the frilled lizard opens its mouth wide which causes it to ruffle out its red and orange scaly frill.

 The lizard hisses loudly too and may thrash its tail on the ground.
 Frilled lizards will bite an enemy with its strong teeth if it is forced to fight.